- Associated organizations

 - Fields of study

 IEEE Fellow, 1985, "For contributions to VLSI technology "

-Lynn Conway is a pioneer of microelectronics chip design and a recipient of many honors, including election as a Member of the National Academy of Engineering - the highest professional recognition an engineer can receive.
+Lynn Conway is a pioneer of microelectronics chip design and a recipient of many honors, including election to the National Academy of Engineering - the highest professional recognition an engineer can receive.
 She is currently Professor of Electrical Engineering and Computer Science, Emerita, at the University of Michigan, Ann Arbor.
-A revealing quotation for Lynn´s strong-willed personality, which sustained her through difficult years, is one stuck in a picture frame in her Ann Arbor office: "Play for more than you can afford to lose, and you will learn the game."
+A revealing quotation for Lynn's strong-willed personality, which sustained her through difficult years, stands out in a picture frame in her Ann Arbor office: "Play for more than you can afford to lose, and you will learn the game."